makkes/shorty/README.md

 ## Example nginx configuration

-This configuration assumes shorty is running with the `-host` parameter set to `YOURDOMAIN` and the `index.html` file placed in `/home/makkes/shorty/www/`.
+This configuration assumes shorty is running with the `SERVE_HOST` parameter set to `YOURDOMAIN` and the assets placed in `/home/makkes/shorty/www/`.

 ```
 server {